forestgrape/coronavirus/monitor_and_control.md

 * __cableways__: best unconfined=outdoors and if confined/indoor permanent open/removed windows.
 * __tourism buildings__: In tourism buildings (cableways, information offices, gastronomy) good ventilation very important.
 Doors and windows should be open all the time (more in [ventilation](#ventilation)).
 * __queuing__: outdoors only, indoor queuing should be avoided.
   > Yesterday (29.11.)
 I was up on a mountain in the pre-alps.
 Common protection concepts were in place: mask indoors (good: very well followed and mostly surgical masks), some (partly decorative) disinfectants and plexiglas, a 30% reduction in capacity.
-Concepts mostly worked until everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon: many people ended up queuing indoors with few ventilation, some even started feeling unwell.
+Concepts mostly worked until everybody - and there were many people since since only the mountains were out of fog - wanted to go down at the same time in the late afternoon: a large crowd queued indoor with few ventilation.
 The situation improved when doors and windows were opened.
-Even better would have been to organize the queue to be outdoors or a ticketing system.
+Alternatives would have been to organize the queue to be outdoors or a ticketing system.
 * __gastronomy__: as described in the section [Gastronomy](#gastronomy).
-In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a week.
+In ski resorts there are additional risk because of high altitude, guests from different regions and guests tend to go to many different gastronomy locations during a short time (often days).
-  * __indoor gastronomy__: risky, guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.
+  * __indoor gastronomy__: High risk.
+Guests from the same villages/hotels going only to a limited number of restaurants helps to prevents chains of (super)spreading and helps contact tracing.
-  * __outdoor gastronomy__: not risky, as long as clean mask are used when getting/bringing the food.
+  * __outdoor gastronomy__: Low risk.
+Ideally masks are used when getting/bringing food/going to toilets.
 * __masks__:
-  * __outdoor__: any mask including cloths masks and scarf like.
-E.g. for Ski teachers to prevent droplet transmission
+  * __outdoor__: any mask including cloths masks and scarf like to prevent droplet transmission e.g. for staff/ski teachers.
   * __indoor__: surgical masks or above ([Mask Types](#mask-types)) since:
     *  __Increased Aerosol Transmission__: At high altitude combined with sports, the aerosol transmission is increased.
     *  __Good filter__: Cloths masks, scarfs and so on are hard to distinguish and some of them don't hold back virions in aerosol efficiently.
 Even good cloths masks offer less [filter performance](#filter-performance) than most surgical masks.